ut-cs378-vision-2014fall/course-info/github_setup.md

 ## Step 0: How do I... git?

 If you're new to git, you may find it a bit overwhelming at first.
 But don't fear!
 There are many resources available online to help you learn.
-A list of recommended resources from GitHub is here.
-My favorite guide,
+A list of recommended resources from GitHub is [here](https://help.github.com/articles/what-are-other-good-resources-for-learning-git-and-github).

+My favorite conceptual overview of git, which is tailored to computer scientists, is [here](http://eagain.net/articles/git-for-computer-scientists/).

 ## Step 1: Create a GitHub account